poketo/poketo-service/README.md

 Lightweight backend service for the [Poketo manga reader](https://poketo.site).

-Stores as little data as possible about manga collections to let you sync across devices.
-Scrapes scanlator / aggregator sites to get information about series and make it easy to read new chapters.
+It's nice when browsers can handle everything on their own.
+The fewer servers involved, the better.
+Unfortunately, due to web restrictions browsers can't:

+* Scrape sites
+* Sync across devices
+* Persist data over long periods of time

+This API service fills those gaps.
+It scrapes scanlator / aggregator sites to get series info and chapter images.
+It stores manga collections on a server for permanence and cross-device browsing, but only as little data as possible (ie. no email, no accounts).

 Supported Sites / Groups
 ------------------------